Sunday Morning Program

 noon-1pm: Lunch and clean-up

 Please arrive by 8:45am, and plan to stay for the whole morning.
+At this time, please bring a covid rapid test to take before entering as we are a large group of visitors.

 Wear loose, comfortable clothing and dress modestly (no shorts, short skirts or sleeveless shirts, please).